d-smith/notes/cosmos/cosmwasm.md

 * Two ways to send them to other addresses: sending a blank message to the blockchain just to transfer them, and pass tokens as funds with a message.

+Note you can't control receiving funds, but you can react to them.